 EVSE Vendor Information and Specifications

 EVSE Vendor (Entity) Name:

 EVSE Make and Model:

 Contact Name:

 Email address:

-Confirm that the Proposer will the Plan including but not limit charger specifications as follow ed to four (4) por
+Confirm that the Proposer will supply the minimum on-site chargers and ports that comply with the Plan including but not limited to four (4) ports at the Candidate Site and the minimum charger specifications as follows:

-Charging station power capacity a kilowatts (kW) with minimum pow □Yes □No

-port at or above 150-kW.
+Charging station power capacity at or above 600 kilowatts (kW) with minimum power per DCFC port at or above 150-kW. □Yes □No

 Explain if "No":

-One or more DCFC port at or abo ove 300-kW. □Yes □No
+One or more DCFC port at or above 300-kW. □Yes □No

-Explain if "Yes", including g number of ports:
+Explain if "Yes", including number of ports:

-Each station must be capable of and continuously providing DC ch EVs and providing at least 150-k Combined Charging System (CC narging to four N per SAE ☐Yes - Based on only Utility Power ☐Yes - Based on Utility Power plus Battery Power □No
+Each station must be capable of simultaneously and continuously providing DC charging to four EVs and providing at least 150-kW per SAE Combined Charging System (CCS) standard port. ☐Yes - Based on only Utility Power ☐Yes - Based on Utility Power plus Battery Power □No

 Explain if "No":

-Provide the following info on Utility Power plus Batt
+Provide the following information if "Yes - Based on Utility Power plus Battery Power":

 Manufacturer of system:

-nection (kW): Total usable capacity of battery system for the entire station (kWh): Batteries are: \Box Dedicated to a single p oort □Shared across all ports 3 Each Port must be equipped with an SAE CCS 1 connector and also be capable of charging vehicles compliant with the NACS charging standard.
-Please indicate how charging of NACS compliant vehicles will be accomplished. □Second cord with NACS connector □Permanently attached adapter If adapter, explain attach will always be available: ment method to ensure it Chargers are not required to have CHAdeMO compliant connectors, however at their discretion □CHAdeMO □Other Proposers may include them, as well connectors compliant with any other proprietary charging standard.
-Please note if either of these will be included.
-Explain if "Other": EVSE complies with OCPP 1.6J protocol. □ {Yes} □No Explain if "No": Cybersecurity plan for chargers meets federal □ {Yes} □ {No} standards.
-Explain if "No": There is a plan for physical security around EV □Yes □No equipment.
-Explain if "No": Proposal addresses entire range on voltage.
-Each port shall be capable of operating over the full □Yes □ {No} output voltage range of 250-920 VDC.
-Explain if "No": Proposal includes additional reporting to support □ {Yes} □ {No} verification of compliance.
-Explain if "No":
+Size of station utility connection (kW): Total usable capacity of tentire station (kWh): pattery system for the Batteries are: □Dedicated to a single p oort ☐Shared across all ports 3 Each Port must be equipped with an SAE CCS 1 connector and also be capable of charging vehicles compliant with the NACS charging standard.
+Please indicate how charging of NACS compliant vehicles will be accomplished. ☐Second cord with NACS connector □Permanently attached adapter If adapter, explain attach will always be available: ment method to ensure it Chargers are not required to have CHAdeMO compliant connectors, however at their discretion Proposers may include them, as well connectors compliant with any other proprietary charging standard.
+Please note if either of these will be included. □CHAdeMO □Other Explain if "Other": EVSE complies with OCPP 1.6J protocol. □Yes □No Explain if "No": Cybersecurity plan for chargers meets federal standards. □Yes □No Explain if "No": There is a plan for physical security around EV equipment. □Yes □No Explain if "No": Proposal addresses entire range on voltage.
+Each port shall be capable of operating over the full output voltage range of 250-920 VDC. □Yes □No Explain if "No": Proposal includes additional reporting to support □Yes □ {No} verification of compliance.
+Explain if "No": 1

 Provide list of main EVSE components to be deployed:

 For purposes of compliance with 23 CFR 637, for each listed component, please attach appropriate certifications as to capacity, quality, conformance with industry standard, and any other relevant certifications as to the EVSE.
 Manufacturer certifications are acceptable for this purpose.

 Links to additional specifications:

 Links to product literature:

+·